-The Friends of Florissant Fossil Beds, Inc. offer one day seminars in a variety of geology, biology, humanities, and paleontology courses.
-The regular fee for each seminar is $25.00 per person for a one-day seminar.
+The Friends of Florissant Fossil Beds, Inc. is offering five seminars focusing primarily on the Florissant Fossil Beds and the Pikes Peak region.
+These seminars are one day long focusing on a variety of subjects such as geology, biology, the humanities, and paleontology.
+The registration fee for each seminar is $25.00 per one-day seminar.
+For more details call (719) 687-9204.
 Reduced rates are available for members of the Friends of the Florissant Fossil Beds, Inc.

 Teachers can earn undergraduate and graduate credit through the Division of Extended Studies of Adams State University.
 Adams State charges $27.50 for a ½ graduate credit for a one -day seminar.
 BOCES recertification credit is available for $15.00 for ½ credit.
 Undergraduate credit will also be available.
-Pre-registration is required.

 If you are a member of the Friends of the Florissant Fossil Beds, Inc. or wish to join now the seminar fee is $15.00 Seminar discounts are only available to current members or those who join with their seminar registration.
 If you are no longer a member, you may wish to renew.
 You can become a Friends member here.